enzymejs/enzyme/docs/guides/migration-from-2-to-3.md

 ## Private properties and methods have been removed

 There are several properties that are on an enzyme "wrapper" that were considered to be private and were undocumented as a result.
-Despite being undocumented, people may haev been relying on them.
+Despite being undocumented, people may have been relying on them.
 In an effort to make making changes less likely to be accidentally breaking in the future, we have decided to make these properties properly "private".
 The following properties will no longer be accessible on enzyme `shallow` or `mount` instances: